Cambodia Cycling Map & Highlights

 If you'd like to chat about Cambodia cycling or need help finding a holiday to suit you we're very happy to help.

-Cycling holidays in Cambodia operate all year-round.
-The country has a wet and a dry season, and each has advantages and disadvantages for the cyclist.
+The country has wet and dry seasons, and each has advantages and disadvantages for cyclists.

-Take only photos, leave only tyre tracks is the over-arching ethos of our guide to Cambodia cycling holidays.
+Take only photos, leave only tyre tracks is the over-arching ethos of our guide.

-Our tips for cycling Angkor Wat will show you around the world’s largest temple complex, a vast archaeological park sprawling over some 1690sq km.
+Our tips for cycling Angkor Wat will show you around the world’s largest temple complex, a vast archaeological park.

-A Cambodia cycling holiday can seamlessly be extended into an Indochina overland cycling tour, letting you easily cross borders into Thailand and Vietnam.
+A cycling holiday can be extended into an overland cycling tour,crossing borders to Thailand and Vietnam.

-We’ve put together some solid-gold Cambodia cycling holiday advice from those that have already been, there, done that and bought the krama.
+We’ve put together some solid-gold Cambodia cycling holiday advice from the experts.